vbookshelf/RAG-Experiments/Exp_5-Add-OHS-Act-to-vector-db-and-query/README.md

 ### Notes
 - The chunks are in the ohs-act.txt file.
-- The Chunks are separated by the '#' symbol which I added manually.
+- The chunks are separated by the '#' symbol which I added manually.
 - The original act is also included in this repo.
 - Two Jupyter notebooks are included in this repo.